-We extracted adaptively binned piecewise constant light curves, namely Bayesian blocks (Scargle et al. 2013, ApJ, 764, 167), dealing carefully with background: • we considered a discrete application, where the initial set of cells is defined on
+We extracted adaptively binned piecewise constant light curves, namely Bayesian blocks (Scargle et al. 2013, ApJ, 764, 167), dealing carefully with background:

-- the basis of the number of events in the source and background regions; - we used as a fitness function the combined log-likelihood of the source count rate, marginalized over the distribution of the variable background rate.
-For the background itself we used an innovative technique described in the P06 poster; - we used a geometric prior on the number of blocks that reflects locally a sigmacut in the separation of blocks: two blocks are separated only if their count rates are not consistent within N sigma, where N is given by the prior.
+- ue considered a discrete application, where the initial set of cells is defined on the basis of the number of events in the source and background regions: - $oldsymbol{\square}$ we used as a fitness function the combined log-likelihood of the source count rate, marginalized over the distribution of the variable background rate.
+For the background itself we used an innovative technique described in the G03 poster; - used a geometric prior on the number of blocks that reflects locally a sigmacut in the separation of blocks: two blocks are separated only if their count rates are not consistent within 3 sigma.